SirEthanator/Quickshell-WIP/README.md

 ## Configuring

+> [!CAUTION]
+> It is highly recommended to use the configuration menu for changing options, rather than editing the config.conf manually.
+If you should choose to manually edit it anyways, your choices will not be validated, and therefore could cause things to break.

-Configuration file is located at `$HOME/.config/quickshell/config.json`
+Configuration file is located at `$HOME/.config/quickshell/config.conf`

-See [configuration](doc/Configuration.md) for a full list of options.